REALTECH SmartCMDB

 Which companies are affected by NIS2?

-NIS2 defines two categories: ” Essential Entities” and “Important Entities”.
+NIS2 distinguishes between “essential facilities” and “important facilities”.
 The classification is based on the degree of criticality in the relevant sector and the size of the company.
-The category to which an organization is assigned determines the scope of regulatory control (proactive for essential entities and reactive for important entities) and potential penalties.
+The affiliation determines the level of regulatory oversight (proactive for essential entities and reactive for important entities) and the level of potential fines.
+Note: Companies are responsible for determining whether the NIS2 Directive applies to them.
+Authorities do not actively inform them that they are subject to the requirements of NIS2.

 Company size